Album Reviews: Jimi Hendrix - Songs for Groovy Children: The Fillmore East Concerts, and More

 Songs for Groovy Children: The Fillmore East Concerts isn’t the first album—or even the second, third, or fourth—to result from Jimi Hendrix’s four-set engagement at the New York venue on Dec.
 31, 1969 and Jan.
 1, 1970.
 Band of Gypsys, which came out only a few months after the shows, whetted appetites with six tracks.
 Then came Band of Gypsys 2 (1986), which included three more numbers (all of which also surfaced as bonus tracks on a 1991 Japanese and European version of the original album).
 The Fillmore East Concerts, a two-CD 1999 set, culled 16 performances from all four sets; and, in 2016, we got Machine Gun: The Fillmore East First Show, which delivered all 11 tracks from the initial New Year’s Eve set.

-Now, almost half a century after the concerts took place, we finally have the whole enchilada: a five-CD (or eight-LP), 43-song box that features a new mix and no edits and that presents all the material in the order that Hendrix and his band originally performed it.
+Now, almost half a century after the concerts took place, we finally have the whole enchilada.
+(Well, almost: the recordings of a few numbers from the second New Year's Eve set had technical problems and were deemed not releasable.)
+This five-CD (or eight-LP), 43-song box features a new mix and no edits and presents all of its material in the order that Hendrix and his band originally performed it.
 The package incorporates eight performances that have never before been issued in any form; three that had been available only as part of a concert film; 12 that are back in print on CD and LP for the first time in a decade; and another four that represent longer, unedited versions of previously released material.

 The material fully justifies the multiple releases, including this comprehensive new set.
 Hendrix was at a turning point when he gave these concerts with the recently formed Band of Gypsys, which found former bassist Noel Redding and drummer Mitch Mitchell replaced by Billy Cox and Buddy Miles, respectively.
 The Fillmore shows were the new group’s first live gigs, and they produced the first and only concert LP authorized by Hendrix during his lifetime.